NADIXY/NADIXY/README.md

 -->

 ## :eyes: About Me
-I am a fullstack mobile app developer (Android & iOS) with a professional medical background and a passionate software developer.
+I am a Fullstack Mobile App Developer (Android & iOS) with a professional medical background and a passionate software developer.

 ---